lucaArrotta/DBSCAN-from-scratch-in-Python-with-spatial-and-temporal-dimensions/README.md

 Original data points clustered based on both their spatial and temporal dimensions.
 The gif shows how changing the time difference considered by DBSCAN affects the clusters found.

+It is possible to note how the two big clusters found by only considering spatial information, can be actually meaningfully divided into further clusters when we consider also the temporal dimension.

 ![screen2](img/screen2.gif)